xsdk-project/HandsOnLessons/lessons/mfem_convergence/lesson.md

-# Finite Elements and Convergence
+# Finite Elements and Convergence with MFEM

 ## At a Glance
 <!-- (Expected # minutes to complete) %% temporarily omit -->